 What types of provisions might be put into the standard PPA that would allow a transition to a more competitive market?

-Are there any criteria that should be used to determine whether the market is ready to for these options to be exercise?
+Are there any criteria that should be used to determine whether the market is ready for these options to be exercised?

 If these types of provisions were put into a PPA, would these result in lower costs to PSEG Long Island ratepayers?